 All BC Games participants are expected to: All BC Games volunteers and spectators are expected to: Compete/participate in a spirit of fair play and honesty.
 Conduct themselves in accordance with this code both on and off the field of play from the time they board BC Games transportation (or arrive at the Participant Accreditation Centre by their own transportation) until they return home.
 Abide by the BC Games curfew (or earlier curfew set by their coach/sport) and follow the accommodation check-in procedures.
 Not use, advocate, or condone the use of performance enhancing substances.
 Participate in a spirit of fair play and honesty.
 Conduct themselves in accordance with this code both while volunteering or attending events or spectating competitions/events.
-Athletes also are expected to: Coaches/Adult Supervisors are also expected to: Officials are also expected to: Volunteers are also expected to: Spectators are also expected to: Be gracious in victory and defeat.
+Athletes also are expected to: Coaches/Adult Supervisors are also expected to: ted to: Officials are also expected to: Volunteers are also expected to: Spectators are also expected to: Be gracious in victory and defeat.
 Respect their opponents.
 Respect the officials and their roles in the sport competition and any directions and decisions of officials.
 Compete/participate within the rules of the BC Games, their sport, coaches/adult supervisors.
 Prepare themselves for the Games competition.
 Be gracious in victory and defeat.
-Ensure decisions are made equitably, within the scope of their authority, that are in the best interest of athletes and that strive to preserve the present and future health and well-being of athletes.
-Respect the officials and their roles in the sport competition and any directions and decisions of officials.
-Ensure the safety and supervision of their athletes at all times during the Games and on transportation to/from the Games.
-Avoid placing athletes in situations that are beyond their level.
-Foster the self-esteem of all athletes.
-Avoid deriving personal advantage for a situation or decision.
-Coach in a spirit of fair play and honesty and within the rules of the BC Games and their sport.
-Prepare themselves and their athletes for the Games competition.
-Have been screened and approved by their Provincial Sport Organization.
-Made commitments to pursue the National Coaching Certification Program in accordance with their sport's coach development pathways.
+Ensure decisions are made equitably, within the that are in the best interest of athletes and that present and future health and well-being of at Present and future health and well- Continue to improve their knowledge of their sport and their sport rules.
+Officiate in a fair and honest manner, within the rules of their sport.
+Prepare themselves for the Games competition.
 Continue to improve their knowledge of their sport and their sport rules.
 Officiate in a fair and honest manner, within the rules of their sport.
 Prepare themselves for the Games competition.
 Regularly seek ways of increasing professional development and self-awareness.
-Co-operate with the athletes' parents or legal guardians, involving them in their child's participation.
-Cheer for all athletes in a positive manner, modeling good sportsmanship, and fair play.
-Promote respect and appreciation for all coaches, officials and volunteers at any event or practice, and encourage others to do so.
-Thank and respect officials and encourage others to do so as well.
-Have realistic expectations for performance outcomes.
-Not demean or ridicule any athlete who has not met their performance expectation.
-Not coach any athlete during an event, unless you are the team coach for that athlete.
+Co-operate with the athletes' parents or legal guardians, involving them in their child's participation. you are the team coach for that athlete.
 Not intrude into the competition area.
-Click here to review the Culture of the Games information for Athletes Click here to review the Culture of the Games information for Coaches Click here to review the Culture of the Games information for Officials Click here to review the Culture of the Games information for Volunteers Click here to review the Culture of the Games information for Spectators, Fans, and others involved with the Games
+Click here to review the Culture of the Games information for Athletes Click here to review the Culture of the Games information for Athletes Click here to review the Culture of the Games information for Officials Click here to review the Culture of the Games information for Volunteers Click here to review the Culture of the Games information for Spectators, Fans, and others involved with the Games